How To Get Rid Of Fleas

-Bristol Flea Control Treatments
+Bristol Flea Control

-Flea Control: What Are Fleas?
+What Are Fleas?

 Fleas are quite small, flattened insects that are a few millimetres long, appearing brown with a distinctive dark brown or black eye on the head.
-They are parasites, feeding on the blood of warm-blooded animals and they can jump at incredible speeds and distances.

 Backward facing hairs allow them to move quickly through the victims (hosts) hair where they stop to feed on the host’s blood.

-How High Can A Fleas Jump?
+How High Can Adult Fleas Jump?